-Your English-speaking chauffeur/guide will welcome you at the dock beside your ship in Civitavecchia at 8:00am (suggested time).
+Your English-speaking tour driver will welcome you at the dock beside your ship in Civitavecchia at 8:00am (suggested time).
 After leaving the Civitavecchia dock, you will drive northeast through the countryside to reach, after approximately 30 minutes, Tarquinia, one of the most important Etruscan cities.
 Here, you will visit the Etruscan Museum and the tombs of the Necropolis.

 Tarquinia has the greatest Etruscan museum in the world, with well-preserved sarcophagi, paintings, tombs, and frescoes from the 6th to 1st centuries BC, as well as the largest Etruscan necropolis.
 It is the heart of Southern Etruria, the Etruscan capital, a mediaeval township, an archaeological site of international fame, and has an intense cultural life.
 Riseing 133m above sea-level, Tarquinia is on a plateau from which it scenically overlooks the Marta River valley and the Tyrrhenian Sea.

 Next, you will visit the aristocratic Palazzo Vitelleschi, which is itself, a masterpiece of Gothic-Renaissance architecture, but also now home to the National Museum.
 You will continue the visit to the Etruscan necropolis.
 It is just outside the town, and includes the most beautiful and well-preserved tombs of the ancient world, bearing witness to the cult of the dead of fascinating and enigmatic people.
 They are unique in themselves and only comparable with the Egyptian tombs.